 Medication – This really should only be used as a last resort and when other methods have failed to reduce stress.
 The two most commonly prescribed drugs are Clomicalm and Valium.

 In some cases, it may be kinder to rehome your cat.
 We had a Siamese who was very devoted to me and hated being a part of a multi-cat household.
 He was aggressive to the other cats, sprayed, was very possessive towards me.
-He finally had enough when we had our first baby.
+The arrival of our first child pushed him over the edge.
 He was utterly miserable with cats and now a new person in the house.
 We made the sad decision to find him a new home.
 A lovely semi-retired couple adopted him, they had just recently lost a Siamese to old age and were delighted to be able to give our boy a new home.
 He was far better suited to being an only cat in a quiet home and be king of his realm.
 It wasn’t an easy decision to make, but what made it easier was when we realised we had to do what was best for him, and not feeling like a failure for giving up on him.